MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 ### 3. Visualization and Key Findings

 #### a.
 Patients Admitted and Readmitted
-- In 2014, problem encounters, drug rehabilitation, and admission to hospice were the reasons why 25 patients went into admissions.
+- In 2014, 25 patients went into admissions because of problem encounters, drug rehabilitation, and hospice admission.
 These patients encountered problems such as malignant disorders, malignant tumors, and overlapping malignant conditions.
 - In 2020, COVID-19, chronic heart failure, and malignant disorder were the reasons why 30 patients came to the hospital.
 The trend for that year increased to 13% higher because of 48% of COVID-19 patients.
 - Four patients returned to the hospital because they encountered problems.
 The majority of these reasons are unknown.
 The readmission years are 2011, 2013, 2018, and 2019.